grempe/tss-rb/README.md

 output: :array_bytes
 ```

-`output:` : The value for the hash key `output:` can be the Symbol
+`output:` : The value for the hash key `output:` can be the Symbol `:string_utf8`
-`:string_utf8` or `:array_bytes` which will return
-the recombined secret as either a UTF-8 String (default) or
+or `:array_bytes` which will return the recombined secret as either a UTF-8
-an Array of Bytes.
+String (default) or an Array of Bytes.

 ### Exception Handling

 The splitting and combining operations may raise `Tss::ArgumentError`
 or `Tss::Error` exceptions and you should rescue and handle them in your code.

-`Tss::ArgumentError` exceptions will include the ActiveModel validation output
+`Tss::ArgumentError` exceptions will generally include the ActiveModel validation
-where appropriate.
+hints where appropriate.

 ## Performance